Do Go On - 345 - Dame Julie Andrews

 Something about being alone with your thoughts.

-Yeah, there is some sort of science behind it, I think.
+There is some sort of science behind it, I think.

 She's writing in her princess diary.

-It's the diaryary of Princess.
+It's the diary of Princess.

 I haven't seen it, I assume.